csgohacks/master-guide/legit-+-hvh-features-cheat-software/aimware/README.md

 ### Config

 * In .cfg file format, However not text-editable.
+* Config files are located at a generated folder with random text at %appdata%
 * LUAs are in .lua file format as a normal LUA script, text-editable

 ### Services